nicooprat/swipe/readme.md

 ## About

+This is not a framework / library / bootstrap / etc.
 This is only a demo showing how to recreate the famous Path / Facebook iOS app -like menu.
 It relies on iScroll 4 (for inner scrolling content) and jQuery Pep (for left/right dragging with momentum).
 See credits